Friday Brainstorming and World-Class Leadership

-The morning classes for the Friday were spent mostly on listening the lecture and brainstorming the possibilities of application of the VTOL-drone.
+The morning classes on Friday were spent mostly on listening the lecture and brainstorming the possibilities of application of the VTOL-drone.
 Also we shared our newly found knowledge of competitors and existing models of drones that are somewhat similar to our VTOL.

 During the afternoon we started to look at different use cases more carefully.
 We chose three different use cases in which VTOL might be useful.
 We considered surveillance, transportation and mobile link stations.
 We quickly realized that each use case requires different kind of approach considering the drone design.
 For instance surveillance drone has to be able to fly really long periods possibly as fast as possible and transportation drone requires more stable vertical take-off and landing capabilities than surveillance and mobile link station drones.